espressif/esp-gdbstub/README.md

 License
 -------
-THis gdbstub is licensed under the Espressif MIT license, as described in the License file.
+This gdbstub is licensed under the Espressif MIT license, as described in the License file.

 Thanks